 Those who opt for breast augmentation have several factors to consider.
 One of the most important questions patients have is what size implant to choose.
 Selecting an implant size that is too large can lead to complications, additional surgeries, or dissatisfaction with the procedure.
-It is essential to define your expectations with your surgeon to ensure the best possible results.
+It is essential to define your expectations with your surgeon to ensure the best possible results from rice test for implants.

 Questions to Address